Githa Hariharan

 Githa Hariharan (born 1954) is an Indian writer and editor based in New Delhi.
 Her first novel, The Thousand Faces of Night, won the Commonwealth Writers' Prize for the best first novel in 1993.
 Her other works include the short story collection The Art of Dying (1993), the novels The Ghosts of Vasu Master (1994), When Dreams Travel (1999), In Times of Siege (2003), Fugitive Histories (2009) and I Have Become the Tide (2019), and a collection of essays entitled Almost Home: Cities and Other Places (2014).

-Hariharan has also written children's stories and co-edited a collection for children called Sorry, Best Friend!
+Githa Hariharan has also written children's stories and co-edited a collection for children called Sorry, Best Friend!
 (1997).
 She has also edited a collection of translated short fiction, A Southern Harvest (1993), the essay collection From India to Palestine: Essays in Solidarity (2014) and co-edited Battling for India: A Citizen’s Reader (2019).

 Biography

 Githa Hariharan was born in 1954 in Coimbatore, India.
 She was raised in a Tamil Brahmin home in Bombay and Manila with two siblings.
 Her father was a journalist for the Times of India and a founder and publisher of The Economic Times.
 During her childhood, she was encouraged to read, and she studied Carnatic music.

 She completed a B.A. in English Literature from Bombay University in 1974 and an M.A. in Communications from Fairfield University, Connecticut in 1977.

 From 1979 to 1984, Hariharan worked as an editor in the Mumbai, Chennai and New Delhi offices of Orient Longman.
 From 1985 to 2005, she worked as a freelance editor.
 She has been a Visiting Professor or Writer-in-Residence at Dartmouth College, George Washington University, the University of Kent, Nanyang Technological University, Jamia Millia Islamia and Goa University.

-Hariharan is also a founder member of the Indian Writers' Forum.
+Githa Hariharan is also a founder member of the Indian Writers' Forum.